geoloqi/location-simulator/README.md

 * `--token=ACCESS_TOKEN` If you already have an access token, you can provide it at the command line to bypass the login step the script does.
 * `--start=INDEX` Starts re-playing the log at the specified index.
 Useful for resuming a stopped update instead of starting over from the beginning of the trip.
 * `--rate=MULTIPLIER` Plays back the data at a different playback rate.
 To play back the logs 10x faster, use the value 10.
 For normal speed, use 1.
+* `--wait=MAX_WAIT_TIME` Sets a max for the time delay between sending points.
+For example `--wait=10` will always send the point every 10 seconds or less.